- John Appleby made bold predictions on HANA.

 Each may go after it in a different way, but company A provides value to a client and in return the client provides monetary value back to that company…that’s how the IT economy works.

-That is hypothetically how the IT economy works, but that is not actually how the IT economy works, at least not among the largest IT providers — an this is because of a little thing called “monopoly power.”
+That is hypothetically how the IT economy works, but that is not actually how the IT economy works, at least not among the biggest IT providers — an this is because of a little thing called “monopoly power.”

 Chris Eaton continues…